Photo Source: Anonymous

 |Affinity Bloc:||South Asian Peoples|

-The Ravidas are part of a subgroup of Chamar Dalits or Untouchables who live in India.
-The Chamars represent the largest population of Dalits in the country.
+The Ravidas are part of a subgroup of Chamar who live in India.
+The Chamars represent the largest population of the low caste groups in the country.
 The Ravidas are a portion of the Chamars that revere the 15th century guru Ravidas.
 Their traditional occupation is that of leather worker, a profession, which is scorned by devout Hindus.
 The Ravidas make shoes, belts and other goods from dead cattle.
 They do no kill the animals, which would be against their Hindu beliefs.
 Some Ravidas have left their former occupation to weave bamboo into baskets and other useful items.
 Still others work as landless laborers on tea plantations and farms.
 Unfortunately, illiteracy is an issue for the Ravidas.
 Without a proper education, they have little opportunity to escape their lives of poverty and exclusion.

 The Ravidas Chamar are designated a Scheduled caste by the Indian government.
 They are eligible for special preference for public jobs and in university admission.